 Provost’s Award for Excellence in Research and Scholarship

-Excellence in faculty research prepares a diverse student population and informs superior scholarship.
-In support of the University’s Defining Characteristic to, “integrate scholarship, service and teaching to enhance student learning and provide a challenging and supportive environment with a heightened sense of intellectual stimulation,” the Provost’s Award for Excellence in Research and Scholarship recognizes innovative and sustained activities in scholarly pursuits across academic disciplines.
+Excellence in faculty research, scholarship, and creative work prepares a diverse student population and inspires innovation.
+In order to integrate scholarship, service and teaching to enhance student learning and provide a challenging and supportive environment with a heightened sense of intellectual stimulation, the Provost’s Award for Excellence in Research and Scholarship recognizes innovative and sustained activities in scholarly pursuits across academic disciplines, including the arts and humanities.
 Recipients of the Award provide our students with a stimulating environment that fosters learning and affirms the University as an intellectual and cultural leader.
 All faculty are eligible to apply.

 Nomination packets should address candidate’s qualifications in any of the following areas: